JeffHing/angular-cabinet/README.md

 By making it easy for you to create your own user interface components rather than use off-the-shelf components, you can easily adapt your components (or create  new ones) to meet the demands of changing user interface requirements.
-As such, AngularCabinet does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
+As such, AngularCabinetUI does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
 It's entirely up to you what CSS rules are applied!

-AngularCabinet is modeled after the structure of a cabinet of drawers, which has the following properties:
+AngularCabinetUI is modeled after the structure of a cabinet of drawers, which has the following properties:

 * A cabinet contains one or more drawers.